Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 Driving under the influence of drugs and/or alcohol can cause a stay in a local prison that is not fun nor cheap for anyone, but especially for a foreigner; so avoid thinking you are in Mexico and it is ok to have a few beers and drive.
 Parking is best in public parking lots called "estacionamientos," and avoid street parking when possible since your car may get impound by the police for wrong parking.

-Public Transportation is safe in Merida but in other cities you need to exercise caution.
-Direct Destination Transportation Buses in Yucatan are comfortable, safe and range from deluxe to regular second class transportation.
-Best Bus-line is the ADO which runs deluxe and first class busses to all important tourist destinations throughout Mexico.
+Most recommended and best Bus-line is the ADO which runs deluxe and first class busses to all important tourist destinations throughout Mexico.
 ADO has its own online ticket and bus stations; ask any local to give you directions to the closest bus station, or check the ADO website for times and routes offered from and to the site of your interest.

 Back to Top